Winning Time: The Rise of the Lakers Dynasty

 Frequently Asked Questions

-HBO officially canceled the series after two seasons due to a combination of high production costs and a significant decline in viewership.
-The news was confirmed by showrunner Max Borenstein shortly after the Season 2 finale aired in September 2023.
+HBO canceled the series after its second season due to a combination of high production costs and viewership ratings that failed to meet the network's benchmarks.
+The decision was announced shortly after the season two finale aired in September 2023.

 FAQ Refined:: March 2026